garg-aayush/spatial-alias-removal/README.md

 # spatial-alias-removal
-Removing spatial aliasing from finite-difference modeled data.
+Removing the spatial aliasing from the seismic data